Last Updated on February 23, 2023

 Introducing points-based immigration in the U.S.

-Although it currently uses a quota system, points-based immigration has been a consideration for the U.S. The Trump administration proposed shifting away from a quota system to a points-based system, but nothing was ever formally implemented.
-That transition, as a recent Envoy study found, would be supported by many employers in the U.S. Of the employers surveyed, (60%) favor moving to a merit-based immigration system rather than keeping the quota system.
-Employers cite increased transparency through a defined selection criteria as the main advantage of switching to a points-based immigration system.
-They also view a points-based system as providing greater flexibility than a quota-based system in meeting changing demands within the U.S. About 42% of employers believe that a points-based immigration system will eliminate some randomness and biases in the applicant selection process, which will provide more fairness to applicants.
+Although it currently uses a quota system, points-based immigration has been a consideration for the U.S. The Trump administration proposed shifting from a quota to a points-based system, but nothing was formally implemented.
+In an Envoy Global study, most employers favored this transition.
+The study showed that 60% of employers favor moving to a merit-based immigration system rather than keeping the quota system.
+Employers cite increased transparency through defined selection criteria as the main advantage of switching to a points-based immigration system.
+They also feel that a points-based system provides greater flexibility than a quota-based system, specifically in meeting changing demands within the U.S. About 42% of employers believe that a points-based immigration system will eliminate some randomness and biases in the applicant selection process.
+In turn, providing more fairness to applicants.

 As part of its comprehensive immigration reform plan, the Biden administration could potentially introduce a points-based immigration system to attract essential workers, skilled workers and more seasonal workers, which would help the U.S. economy recover from the COVID-19 pandemic and create a sustainable workforce to replace the nation’s aging working population.

-Envoy is pleased to provide you this information, which was prepared in collaboration with Brendan Coggan, who is the SVP of Global Services at Envoy Global.
+Envoy is pleased to provide you with this information, which was prepared in collaboration with Brendan Coggan, SVP of Global Services at Envoy Global and founding partner of Corporate Immigration Partners.